a5huynh/a5huynh.github.com/_posts/2015/2015-02-28-the-fury-in-your-head.md

 Managing your own thoughts and psychology is by far the most difficult part of entrepreneurship.
-There may be tips and there may be tricks, but ultimately it will always fall to you.
+There may be tips and there may be tricks, but ultimately it will always fall back to you.